well-typed/reinstallable-base/README.md

 * `base` should be split out soon to motivate doing the rest of the work.

-## 3. Loss of GHC-version signaling
+## 3. Loss of GHC version signaling

 ### Problem